Sannis/node-mysql-libmysqlclient/README.markdown

 This bindings provides all general connection/querying functions from MySQL C API, and part of prepared statements support. `Connect`, `query` and `fetchAll` are asynchronous.
+This module also includes experimental support for asynchronous `querySend` from internals of `libmysqlclient`.

 I start this project in 2010 when Node.js is growing and Ryan had plans to write this binding as part of [GSoC].
 Now it is used by many projects and have more than 10 contributors,